SETL-Framework/setl/docs/Quick-Start.md

 The class `SparkRepository[T]` is a data access layer abstraction.
 It could be used to read/write a `Dataset[T]` from/to a datastore.
 It should be defined in a configuration file.
 You can have as many SparkRepositories as you want.

-The entry point of a SETL project is the object `com.jcdecaux.setl.Setl`, which will handle the pipeline and spark repository instantiation.
+The entry point of a SETL project is the object `io.github.setl.Setl`, which will handle the pipeline and spark repository instantiation.

 ### Show me some code